39TAP/Tap_PDMMP/README.md

 3. Once a Hatsune Miku splash screen pops up, tap on the display.
 4. Play some Project Diva (Mega Mix Plus)!

+#### Tips
+ - Be gentle when swiping, the grip from your finger to your device may be stronger than the grip from your device on the table and can move the device.
+ - Try not to swipe too aggressively.
+ - Be cautious of how your phone handles tabs and such.
+You may accidentally open or close something if you aren't cautious.

 ### How do I use the OBS widget?

 1. Open OBS.